athegrayt/grayt_fitness_app_2.0/README.md

 ## Description

 A redesigned and enhanced 2.0 version of the [Grayt Fitness web app](https://github.com/athegrayt/grayt_fitness_app).
-This is serverless fullstack web app that leverages, React Hooks, Google Cloud Services, CRUD database operations, React Libraries, and third party APIs to offer users an interactive calorie tracking experience.
+This is a serverless full-stack web app that leverages, React Hooks, Google Cloud Services, CRUD database operations, React Libraries, and third-party APIs to offer users an interactive calorie tracking experience.
 Create an account and begin tracking your calories to reach your health goals.

 #### Technologies